This is a quite complicated question.

 Overprice your property.

+Setting the right asking price is key.
+The number ONE mistake that sellers make in the Pattaya real estate market is setting an unrealistic price.
 Do not lean too much towards what the Internet is saying.
-If it says: “Your house is worth an “X” amount, so that’s the price you can list it for”.
-There is no reason to either believe or follow that.
-Whatever others are asking is not always relevant.
-To simply include the cost of renovations and updates you made to your property is also not the way to go.
+If it says: “Your house is worth an X amount, so that’s the price you can list it for”—there is no reason to either believe or follow that.

 Get emotional.